Bar mleczny: History

 Apart from raw or processed dairy products, milk bars also served egg (omelets or egg cutlets), cereal or flour-based meals such as pierogi.
 After the fall of the communist system and the end of the centrally planned economy, the majority of milk bars went bankrupt, as they were superseded by regular restaurants.
 However, some of them were preserved as relics of the communist era welfare state to support the poorer members of Polish society.

 In the early 2010s, milk bars began to make a comeback.
 They became small, inexpensive restaurants that took advantage of PRL nostalgia, while providing good quality food and customer service.
-Due to their good locations, milk bars often fall victim to gentrification and are defended by activist groups.
+Due to their prime physical locations, milk bars often fall victim to gentrification and are defended by activist groups.
 Today milk bars are privately owned, but partly subsidized by the state, which allows them to offer low prices.